danbev/learning-crypto/notes/seedwing/refinement-name-issue.md

 skip that function/parser.
 We do have a name, which is `dog` that is parsed by the `simple_type_name` parser.
-This if followed by optional type parameters, but our type does not use any parameters, which could have been something like:
+This if followed by optional type parameters, but our type does not use any parameters, which would have been something like this if it did:
 ```
   pattern dog<something> = {
     ...